-We estimate that the net proceeds to us from the sale of shares of our Class A common stock in this offering will be approximately \$1,134,791,865, based on the initial public offering price of \$49.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately \$1,305,928,530, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of shares of our Class A common stock in this offering will be approximately \$987,565,000, based on the assumed initial public offering price of \$42.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately \$1,136,548,750, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.